LesleyLai/LesleyLai/README.md

 ### Hi there 👋

-I am *Lesley Lai*.
-A Software Engineering Intern at Trimble SketchUp and a Computer Science and Applied Mathematics undergraduate student at the University of Colorado at Boulder.

 - 😄 Pronouns: He/Him
 - 🚧 I am currently work on [Beyond Game Engine](https://github.com/Beyond-Engine/Beyond-Game-Engine), [ocamlpt](https://github.com/LesleyLai/ocamlpt), and [MVP Interpreter
 ](https://github.com/LesleyLai/mvp)